-37. USIS, Official Text, 3 October 1991.
+^{37.} USIS, Official Text, 3 October 1991.

-While addressing the UN General Assembly (UNGA) on 2 October 1990 the American President Bush said.
+While addressing the UN General Assembly (UNGA) on 2 October 1990 the American President Bush said,

 ...we have a vision of a new partnership of nations that transcends the cold war.
-A partnership based on consultation, cooperation and collective especially through international regional organizations.
-A partnership united by principle and the rule of law and supported by an equitable sharing of both cost and commitment. partnership whose goals are to increase democracy, the prosperity, increase peace reduce arms... see a world of open borders. open trade, and - most importantly - open minds.
+A partnership based on consultation, cooperation and collective especially through action, international regional organizations.
+A partnership united by principle and the rule of law and supported by an equitable sharing of both cost and commitment.
+A partnership whose goals are to increase democracy, increase prosperity, increase the peace reduce arms... see a world of open borders, open trade, and - most importantly - open minds.
 A world that celebrates the common heritage that belongs to all the world's people, taking pride not just in hometown or homeland but in humanity itself...
 I see a new world... whole and free.